-Palmitic acid functions as a surfactant, which is the short term for surface active agent.
-Surfactants work by lowering the surface tension between two substances, such as two liquids or a liquid and a solid.Surfactants also degrease oils and suspend soil, allowing them to be washed away.
+Palmitic acid functions as a surfactant.
+Surfactants help to mix two ingredients together, particularly oil-based and water-based ingredients.
+Surfactants work by lowering the surface tension between two substances.Surfactants also help to lift impurities and dirt away from the skin, allowing them to be washed away.
 This is possible because while one end of the surfactant molecule is attracted to water, the other end is attracted to oil.
 Due to these properties, palmitic acid can be found in many different cleansers and body washes.

 As an opacifying agent, palmitic acid helps to reduce the clear or transparent appearance of products.
 Additionally, some opacifying agents are used in face makeup, such as foundation and concealer, for hiding blemishes.

 Palmitic acid is often found in moisturizers due to its function as an emollient.
 Emollients help to soften and soothe the skin, while helping to trap moisture in the skin.
 Emollients form a protective film on the surface of skin.
 This film helps to prevent evaporation of the skin’s natural moisture and increases skin hydration by preventing water loss.
 This helps to maintain a healthy skin barrier and give your skin that dewy, hydrated look.